 Have we learned everything we think we’re going to learn from the brain that’s going to help us build intelligent computers?
 Or are they really just like absolutely nothing in common.
 They’re like very different systems.

 Well, the whole area of deep learning, which is so successful these days, is just the modern form of neural nets.
 Which, neural nets have been around for decades.
-Since the ‘50s.
+Since the ’50s.
 And they are, of course, inspired by things we knew about the brain.
-And now we know more and we have, actually, still some elements of brain computation has been imported in neural nets fairly recently.
+And now we know more and, actually, some elements of brain computation have been imported in neural nets fairly recently.
 Like in 2011, we introduced our rectification units in deep neural nets and showed that they help to train deeper networks better.
 And actually, the inspiration for this was the form of the computation of the nonlinearities that are present in actual brain neurons.
 So, we continue to look at the brain as potential sources of inspiration.
 Now, that being said, we don’t understand the brain.
 Biologists, neuroscientists know a lot of things, have made tons of observations, but they still don’t have anywhere near the big picture of how the brain works, and most importantly for me, how the brain learns.
 Because this is the part that really we need to import in our machine learning systems.

 And so, looking out a ways, we talked about common sense.
 Do you think we’re eventually going to build an AGI, an artificial general intelligence, that is as versatile or more so than a human?

 You know, when you talk to people and you say, “When will we have that?” the range that I’ve heard is five to five hundred years.
 First of all, that’s two orders of magnitude difference.
 Why do you think there’s such disagreement on when we’ll have it, and if you were then to throw your name in the hat and put a prediction out there, when would you think we would get an AGI?